 - Supporting the economy.
 Embracing the increased contingent workforce base has a broader impact on the economy, as business can harness the power of this important group to scale.
 As companies struggle to hire permanent in-house talent, with more of us working from home, and businesses having to make hard decisions on where to place budget, then utilising non-payroll employees can mean they can meet resource demands quickly and effectively.
 This in turn creates income for the contractors and stimulates spending and revenue from taxes.

 As you can see, there are a host of benefits for organisations and for contingent workers.
 At ten80, we are uniquely placed to assist companies with their technology project needs by connecting to a global marketplace of skilled SAP contractors, and the ability to centrally manage this important resource through our digital platform.
-Click here to register now and one of our team will be in touch right away.
+Click here to book a demo and one of our team will be in touch right away.